chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_server_settings_general.rst

    * - ``enterprise['name']``
      - |name chef_server| Default value: ``"private_chef"``.
    * - ``private_chef['addons']['path']``
      - Use to specify the location from which add-on packages are downloaded.
 This may be a local or a remote path.
+The remote path uses apt and yum repositories.
+A proxy server may be used with a remote path.
    * - ``private_chef['api_version']``
      - |version chef_server| Default value: ``"11.1.0"``.
    * - ``private_chef['flavor']``